meltmeltix/pixely-components/README.md

 }
 ```

+# Documentation
+The documentation of each component can be found in [this repository wiki](https://github.com/alessiocameroni/pixely-components/wiki).

 # Contribute
 Any kind of contribution is more than welcome, it would be awesome to expand this library with more components down the line.